learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 > you receive this error, but can't find any other terminals that are running
 > json-server, you can try running the series of commands listed at the bottom
 > of this lesson.
 If all else fails, you can always restart your computer!

-Once json-server is up and running, open your browser and paste the `http://localhost:3000` URL in.
-If the server is running correctly, you should be presented with a page of information provided by JSON Server.

 On this page, you'll see a **Resources** section that lists one resource:
 `/articles`.
 The server has read the `db.json` file and found our `articles`